open-climate-data-science/tutorial-advanced-track/README.md

 # tutorial-advanced-track

 Open Climate Data Science Workshop repository for the advanced track tutorial.

+Created by  [Nick Gawron](https://www.linkedin.com/in/ngawrondata/) and [Livia Popa](https://www.linkedin.com/in/livia-popa-23a018183/) for the
+Open Climate Data Science Workshop hosted by the North Carolina State Climate Office in partnership with the North Carolina Institute for Climate Studies.

 After this 2 hours tutorial you will: